juanluelguerre/DotNet.ApiRest.BasicTemplate/README.md

 # Dot Net Api Rest Basic Template
 Is a AspNet Core (API Rest) template to provide Best Practices and use several professional componentes and much more.
-Also to know how DotNet Templates work.
+Also everything you have to know how about it and how DotNet Templates work.

 ![Dot Net Api Rest Basic Template](content/assets/DotNetApiRestBasicTemplate.png)